Virgin Galactic's next spaceship

 That’s why the brilliant team at Virgin Galactic’s sister company, The Spaceship Company, are hard at work building our next spaceships.
 They have now completed the wing of the next spaceship in our fleet.

-In the video below, you can see the teams bond the internal structures together to complete what they call the ‘egg crate.’.
+In this video, you can see the teams bond the internal structures together to complete what they call the ‘egg crate.’.

 As Virgin Galactic explained on Instagram: “Once the egg crate is completed, the next step is to bond the internal structure to the upper wing skins.
 With the wing structure open, the team has maximum access to begin the installation of essential systems.
 These include components such as landing gear, reaction control system (RCS), elevon flight controls and the pneumatic tubing that powers the feathering system which provides SpaceShipTwo with its unique re-entry configuration.
 Along with these systems, the team also installed the avionics wiring harnesses.”